|Pharmacy Regulations 2013|

 Government reforms being introduced to Criminal Records Bureau checks, which are now known as Disclosure and Barring Service (DBS) checks, mean that from June 2013 pharmacists and others had the option to have a portable DBS check.

 This major change enables pharmacists and others to have an up to date record of any changes that have occurred since their most recent DBS check.
-The record, which will cost £13 annually and will be maintained by the DBS, enables current and future employers to carry out (with the person’s permission) an instant on-line check of the person’s current status.
+The record, which currently costs £13 annually and will be maintained by the DBS, enables current and future employers to carry out (with the person’s permission) an instant on-line check of the person’s current status.

 Pharmacy contractors looking to take on a new employee, or to carry out a subsequent review of an individual, will be able to use a copy of that person’s original DBS check together with the on-line record of updates maintained by the DBS to carry out an instant, free of charge check on any pharmacist or other person on whom checks are appropriate.